What is malabsorption?

 - Diseases that affect circulation, such as congestive heart failure

-- Food intolerances and enzyme deficiencies
+- Food intolerances, such as lactose intolerance, and enzyme deficiencies

 - Inflammatory bowel disease (Crohn disease and ulcerative colitis)